Paul Sharits

 Paul Jeffrey Sharits (February 7, 1943, Denver, Colorado—July 8, 1993, Buffalo, New York) was a visual artist, best known for his work in experimental, or avant-garde filmmaking, particularly what became known as the structural film movement, along with other artists such as Tony Conrad, Hollis Frampton, and Michael Snow.

 Paul Sharits' film work primarily focused on installations incorporating endless film loops, multiple projectors, and experimental soundtracks (prominently used in his 1975 film Shutter Interface).

-Life
+Life and career

 Sharits was born in Denver, Colorado, and earned a Bachelor of Fine Arts in painting at the University of Denver's School of Art where he was a protégé of Stan Brakhage.
 He also attended Indiana University Bloomington, where he received an Master of Fine Arts in Visual Design.
-In July 1960, he married Frances Trujillo Niekerk, and in 1965 they had a son, Christopher.
-They divorced in 1970.
+In July 1960, he married Frances Trujillo Niekerk.
+The couple had a son named Christopher in 1965, and in the same year Sharits' mother committed suicide.
+Both events would significantly change the trajectory of Sharits' art; he burned all of his early narrative work, missing only one film Wintercourse (1962).
+Sharits and Niekerk divorced in 1970.

 He was subsequently a teacher at the Maryland Institute College of Art, Antioch College, and State University of New York at Buffalo (where he was hired by Gerald O'Grady along with Tony Conrad and Hollis Frampton).

+Sharits came to Buffalo in 1973 to teach at the Center for Media Study at the State University of New York at Buffalo, joining a group of experimental filmmakers that included Hollis Frampton, James Blue, and Tony Conrad.

 Son Christopher Sharits suggests on the memorial website that Sharits suffered from bipolar disorder.

+From 1973 until 1992, Sharits taught film history and analysis in the Department of Media Study at the University at Buffalo.
+UB Reporter later identified him as an early member of the Media Study faculty who made important contributions to film and media studies in the United States.
+His teaching at Buffalo connected his structural film practice to the university's developing Media Study program.